vlandeiro/yakari/README.md

 ### Why Yakari?

-The name comes from a Franco-Belgian comic book character who can talk to animals.
-Similarly, this tool helps users communicate more naturally with command-line programs by turning intimidating command structures into guided conversations.
+The name comes from a Swiss comic book character who can talk to animals.
+Similarly, this tool helps users communicate more naturally with command-line programs by turning intimidating command structures into guided menus.